North Carolina Republican Party: Twenty-first century

 The elections of 2010 led to Republican control of both houses of the North Carolina General Assembly for the first time since 1896 when it had gained success in a fusionist campaign with the Populist Party.

 When the Republican-controlled legislature conducted redistricting in 2011, it established districts biased in favor of Republicans.
 As a result, although more voters chose Democratic congressional candidates in the state in 2012, Republicans won a majority of the seats.
 The district maps have been challenged in several lawsuits for racial gerrymandering, and the maps were struck down by a state court in 2019.

 In 2012, Republicans retained control of the legislature and elected two Republicans, Pat McCrory and Dan Forest, as Governor and Lieutenant Governor, respectively.
 Most of the other Council of State offices (the Governor and Lieutenant Governor are Chairman and Vice Chairman, respectively) were won by Democratic candidates.
 (The other Republicans are Cherie K. Berry, Commissioner of Labor and Steve Troxler, Commissioner of Agriculture.)

 In February 2021, the North Carolina Republican Party censured Senator Richard Burr after he voted to impeach Donald Trump for his role in inciting a pro-Trump mob to storm the U.S. Capitol.
 The next month, the party did not censure House Representative Madison Cawthorn amid numerous accusations of sexual harassment, as well as exposure of false and baseless claims that he had made about himself.

 Party platform

-North Carolina Republicans passed laws in 2016 to order the transgender people to use their bathrooms according to their original sex.
-On March 23, 2016, Governor McCrory signed the Public Facilities Privacy & Security Act (commonly known as House Bill 2 or HB2), which has been described as the most anti-LGBT legislation in the United States.
-One contentious element of the law eliminates and forbids cities to re-establish anti-discrimination protections for gay, transgender, and intersex people.
-The law also legislates that in government buildings, people may only use restrooms that correspond to the sex on their birth certificates, which has been criticized because it prevents transgender people who do not or cannot alter their birth certificates from using the restroom consistent with their gender identity.
+In 2016, North Carolina Republicans passed laws to order transgender people to use bathrooms according to their sex assigned at birth.
+On March 23, 2016, Governor McCrory signed the Public Facilities Privacy & Security Act (commonly known as House Bill 2 or HB2), described at the time as the most anti-LGBT legislation in the United States.
+It eliminated anti-discrimination protections for gay, transgender, and intersex people and forbids cities to re-establish such protections.
+It also required people who enter government buildings to use only the restrooms that correspond to the sex on their birth certificates.
+While some transgender people alter the gender marker on their birth certificates, others have not yet done so or cannot do so, and this law would have prevented them from using the restroom consistent with the gender identity in which they live.
+However, on March 30, 2017, the portion of the law regarding bathroom use was repealed, and a sunset provision of December 1, 2020 was applied to the ban on local governments passing antidiscrimination laws.

+At the state party's annual convention in June 2023, delegates voted to censure U.S. Senator Thom Tillis for his support of same-sex marriage.
+The North Carolina Republican party platform opposes same-sex marriage.